enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 10.44.09.png](screenshots/screenshot4.png)

-Since the output I’m choosing here are 3 and 11, the output should be 33.
+Since the input I’m choosing here are 3 and 11, the output should be 33.

 `node multiplier_js/generate_witness.js multiplier_js/multiplier.wasm in.json witness.wtns`